BYUHPC/sci-comp-course/project/overview.md

 ## Appendix B: Skeleton Wave Simulation Class

 Below is a class that contains the state of a wave simulation.
-It's provided since this isn't a programming class--we want you to learn relavant general concepts, not the painful ins and outs of C++.
+It's provided since this isn't a programming class--we want you to learn relevant general concepts, not the painful ins and outs of C++.
 The parts you'll need to implement (for the [first phase](phase1.md), at least) are marked with `// TODO` comments.
 You'll likely need to modify it and split it into separate headers for each phase; look to the [example code](https://github.com/BYUHPC/sci-comp-course-example-cxx) for ideas on how to do so.

 ```c++
 #include <array>